helenaferdy/helenaferdy.github.io/_posts/2024-06-22-checkpoint-upgrade.md

 <br>

-After it finishes, the upgrade has been done successfully indicated by the version
+After it finishes, we can see the version is now on R81.20 take 634 indicating a successfull upgrade

 ![x](/static/2024-06-22-checkpoint-upgrade/24.png)